How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Beach bums, nature lovers

 Siquijor is synonymous with witchcraft, sorcery, and mythical creatures.
-But fear not—the small, mystic province is not as scary as you might imagine.
+But fear not—the small, mystic province is not as scary as you imagine.

 Top things to do in Siquijo